 – audio presentation in the presence of visual (visual presentation at a constant quality level)?

-4 How could such methodologies be used as criteria to identify quality attributes that are important for different application areas of audio-visual presentation?
+4 How could such methodologies be used as criteria to identify quality attributes that are important for different application areas of audio-visual presentation, including VIS?

 5 How could they be used to express quality requirements for audio and visual modalities for different application areas and to assess their optimization?